MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Sites/Update-MgSiteListContentType.md

 BASE <IMicrosoftGraphContentType>: contentType
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
   - `[AssociatedHubsUrls <String[]>]`: List of canonical URLs for hub sites with which this content type is associated to.
-This will contain all hubsites where this content type is queued to be enforced or is already enforced.
+This will contain all hub sites where this content type is queued to be enforced or is already enforced.
 Enforcing a content type means that the content type will be applied to the lists in the enforced sites.
   - `[Base <IMicrosoftGraphContentType>]`: contentType
   - `[BaseTypes <IMicrosoftGraphContentType[]>]`: The collection of content types that are ancestors of this content type.
-  - `[ColumnLinks <IMicrosoftGraphColumnLink[]>]`: The collection of columns that are required by this content type
+  - `[ColumnLinks <IMicrosoftGraphColumnLink[]>]`: The collection of columns that are required by this content type.
     - `[Id <String>]`: Read-only.
     - `[Name <String>]`: The name of the column  in this content type.
   - `[ColumnPositions <IMicrosoftGraphColumnDefinition[]>]`: Column order information in a content type.